Colored Salt Snow Art

 - White Cardstock.
 Cut small enough to fit in your pan.

-A quick recap of the video: Place down a sheet of cardstock in your pan, add snow, then let your little ones sprinkle on their colored salts.
+Place a sheet of cardstock in a pan, add snow, then let your little ones sprinkle on their colored salts.

-Pin this colored salt snow art to your winter activities board!
+Pin this colored salt snow art to your favorite Pinterest board.